 Vestmannaeyjar - The Westman Islands

 Vestmannaeyjar are magical and are known for many interesting things.
-The exciting story of the very first settlers, an Algiers pirate attack, a birth of a new island, a volcanic eruption, and a rebirth from the ashes, friendly fisherman village witch is full of both history and scenic wonders!
+The exciting story of the very first settlers, an Algiers pirate attack, a birth of a new island, a volcanic eruption, and a rebirth from the ashes, a friendly fishermen village which is full of both history and scenic wonders!

 Our Westman Island tour allows you to experience the beautiful archipelago, that is located in the south coast of Iceland with a population of approx. 4.300 people.

-We will meet you on our Meeting point at Gljúfrabúi, road 249 or pick you up in nearby accommodation.
+We will meet you at our Meeting point at Gljúfrabúi, road 249 or pick you up in nearby accommodation.

-Drive towards the harbor where the ferry that takes us to the beautiful Island, (25 minutes)
+Drive towards the harbour where the ferry will take us to the beautiful island, (25 minutes)

-When we get on the Island, we will go on a one hour Small Island tour on Rib Boats.
-Ribsafari offers amazing trips on a RIB Speedboat.
-You will enjoy riding fast on the waves and in between we will stop and check out some sea caves, which some can only be entered on a Rib Boat.
-During the stops you will get stories about the islands, nature and history.
+When we get to the island, you will be taken on a one hour small island tour on rib boats.
+Rib Safari offers amazing trips on a rib speedboat.
+You will enjoy riding fast on the waves with stops in between checking out some sea caves, some of which can only be entered by rib boat.
+During the stops you will hear stories about the islands, their nature and history.

-Next we will take a easy hike up on the famous Eldfell and do some sightseeing on the Island and visit the great Eldheimar museum, an excellent exhibition depicting the story of the eruption on Heimaey in 1973 and how it affected the residents on the island.
-You also get the story of Surtsey, an island south of Vestmannaeyjar that formed after an underwater eruption making it the youngest land in Europe.
+After the rib safari tour, we will go to a local restaurant and have a delicious meal (not included in price).
+Next you will take a easy hike up the famous Eldfell as well as some sightseeing on the island.
+Along with this will be a visit to the great Eldheimar museum, an excellent exhibition depicting the story of the eruption on Heimaey in 1973 and how it affected the residents on the island.
+You also be told the story of Surtsey, an island south of Vestmannaeyjar that formed after an underwater eruption in 1963, making it the youngest land in Europe.

 Experince beautiful nature, great food, scenic easy hike, museum and boat tour.
-Full day of all kind of mixed adventure.
+A day filled with all kinds of mixed adventure.

 Rib Safari boat tour.